Species Native to Missouri

 Noteworthy Characteristics

-Penstemon cobaea is a clump-forming, Missouri native perennial which occurs on prairies, limestone glades and rocky bluffs.
-Typically grows 1-2.5' tall.
-Features loose, terminal panicles of white to violet to deep purple, 2" long, tubular flowers atop erect, rigid, downy stems.
+Penstemon cobaea, commonly called purple beardtongue, prairie beardtongue, or dew flower, is a clump-forming, herbaceous perennial which occurs on prairies, limestone glades and rocky bluffs in the Great Plains and the Ozark Plateau regions of the south-central United States (including Missouri).
+Mature plants will typically grow 1-2.5' tall.
+Features showy, loose, terminal panicles of white to violet to deep purple, 2" long, tubular flowers atop erect, rigid, downy stems.
 Flowers bloom in mid-spring and are somewhat larger than most penstemons.
-Downy, clasping, lance-shaped upper leaves.
+The leaves are primarily clasping, lanceolate to elliptic in shape, and will reach up to roughly 4.75" long and 2" wide.

 Problems